gammons/fake_arel/README.md

 ## Recently Added!

 * `or` syntax.
-Because named scopes load lazily, we're able to pass the scope to another scope, in this case, `or`.
+Because named scopes load lazily, we are able to pass the scope to another scope, in this case, `or`.
 <pre>
     q1 = Reply.where(:id => 1)
     q2 = Reply.where(:id => 2)